Water Capacity: 42 fl oz

 Drip coffee machines on the higher end of the price spectrum tend to be better built and more robust than cheaper models and either offer a slightly higher level of control or feature parts that have been precisely engineered.
 They're an investment but should last you much longer than budget versions and provide a more consistent cup of coffee.

-Larger machines with touch controls tend to cost in the region of $3,000-$4,000, but you can buy smaller machines with physical controls and built-in grinders for around $700-$800.
+Larger machines with touch controls tend to cost $3,000-$4,000 in the region, but you can buy smaller machines with physical controls and built-in grinders for around $700-$800.
 This includes the Breville Barista Express.
-Alternatively, you can buy more simple espresso machines for as low as $150-$200, in the case of the Geek Chef Espresso Machine or the De'Longhi ECP3120 Espresso Machine.
+Alternatively, you can buy more simple espresso machines for as low as $150-$200, like the Geek Chef Espresso Machine or the De'Longhi ECP3120 Espresso Machine.

 When considering the price, it's important to factor in additional costs.
-Espresso machines often require additional accessories like a grinder, a milk frother, or even a coffee scale.
+Espresso machines often require additional accessories like a grinder, a milk frother, or a coffee scale.
 These can add to the overall cost of the machine but are often necessary to make the most of its features.
 You'll also need to factor in the price of coffee beans or grounds for both machine types and filters in the case of some drip coffee machines.

-Price: As with most appliances, you can spend a little or a lot to get the best versions of both drip coffee and espresso machines.
+- Verdict: As with most appliances, you can spend a little or a lot to get the best versions of both drip coffee and espresso machines.
 Spending more upfront can be more economical in the long run because your machine and its high performance should last longer.
 If you're on a budget and are looking for a machine that offers good performance without breaking the bank, a drip coffee machine will suffice.
 However, if you're willing to invest in your coffee experience and are looking for a machine that offers more features and better performance, you may have to speculate to accumulate.

 Drip coffee vs espresso: Which is best?